-- DfE KCSiE 2023 has several sections which provide clarity on information sharing processes and GDPR including within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2018 Paragraph 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.
+- DfE KCSiE 2024 has several sections which provide clarity on information sharing processes and GDPR including paragraphs 114 to 122 and within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2023 Paragraph 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.

-Records and Monitoring (KCSiE 2023 paragraphs 68 to 70, Part Four, Part Five, Annex C) Any concerns about a child will be recorded in writing within 24 hours.
+Records and Monitoring (KCSiE 2024 paragraphs 66 to 67, Part Four, Part Five, Annex C)

+Any concerns about a child will be recorded in writing within 24 hours.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
 Records will be signed, dated and, where appropriate, witnessed.
 Where an opinion or professional judgement is recorded this should be clearly stated as such.

 At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-The body map available on CPOMs should be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching and included with the entry on CPOMs.
+The body map available on CPOMs should be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching and included with the entry on CPOs.